acallejasp/fdsw-github/site/content/docs/5.3/forms/validation.md

 ---

 {{< callout warning >}}
-We are aware that currently the client-side custom validation styles and tooltips are not accessible, since they are not exposed to assistive technologies.
+We are aware that currently the client-side custom validation styles and tooltips are not accessible, since they are not experienciaosed to assistive technologies.
 While we work on a solution, we'd recommend either using the server-side option or the default browser validation method.
 {{< /callout >}}

 ## How it works